-Are your physician directory listings updated and accurate?
+Is your physician directory updated and accurate?
 If not, it will directly impact your ability to attract new business and provide a valuable patient experience.

 Healthcare seekers are the new consumers.
 They have complete control over which provider and hospital they choose, and they are taking to physician directories to check reviews, rate providers and find the best facilities.
 In fact, 93% of healthcare seekers say that physician and hospital rankings are very useful in their decision-making.

-We also realize that it’s becoming increasingly difficult and time-consuming to keep your directory listings updated and current, especially if you have hundreds or thousands of locations.
+We also realize that it’s becoming increasingly difficult and time-consuming to keep your directory updated and current, especially if you have hundreds or thousands of physicians.
 You are not alone.
-Recent data shows that more than half of provider directory listings have at least one inaccuracy.
+Recent data shows that more than half of provider directories have at least one inaccuracy.